Abstracts Guidelines : IANCON 2026

 3. Abstracts should be submitted in ENGLISH language only.

-Details of submission for Award category are given below:
+Details of submission for all categories are given below:

 Award Papers